junxit/us-congress-bills-117/metadata.md

 - 2022-07-13 — Rule provides for consideration of H.R.
 7900, S. 3373, H.R.
 8296, H.R.
 8297 and H.R.
 6538 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Specified amendments are in order.
 - 2022-07-13 — Rules Committee Resolution H. Res.
 1224 Reported to House.
 Rule provides for consideration of H.R.
 7900, S. 3373, H.R.
 8296, H.R.
 8297 and H.R.
 6538 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Specified amendments are in order.
 - 2022-07-13 — The previous question was ordered pursuant to the rule.
+- 2022-07-14 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.